-When examining the causes of young driver-related crashes in 2011-2015, it was determined that:
+When examining the causes of young driver-related crashes in 2012-2016, it was determined that:

-- teens are more likely than older drivers to speed and allow shorter headways (the distance from the front of one vehicle to the front of the next) - the presence of male teenage passengers increases the likelihood of this risky driving behavior - · teens are more likely than older drivers to underestimate dangerous situations or not recognize hazardous situations - the leading contributing factors for all teenage driver crashes were followed too closely, failed to yield right of way, speed too fast, and driver distraction - the leading contributing factors in fatal teenage driver crashes were speed too fast and failed to keep in proper lane - compared to drivers of all ages, teenage drivers were more likely to have a contributing factor of failure to yield right of way, followed too closely, and driver distraction - overall, most teen drivers and their passengers were restrained (96.9%) - 38.7% of occupants killed in teenage driven vehicles were unrestrained
+- 10. Teens were more likely than older drivers to speed (exceed posted speed or go too fast for conditions) and follow too closely - 11.
+The presence of male teenage passengers increases the likelihood of teenage drivers exceeding the posted speed or going too fast for conditions - 12.
+The leading contributing factors for teenage drivers in crashes were followed too closely, failed to yield right of way, and too fast for conditions - 13.
+The leading contributing factors for teenage drivers in fatal crashes were failed to keep in proper lane, failed to yield right-of-way, and exceeded posted speed limit - 14.
+Overall, most teen drivers and their passengers were restrained (96%) - 15.
+However, only 51% of occupants killed in teenage driven vehicles were restrained